This document is a review draft. Readers are invited to submit comments to the Entity Specific Disclosure Task Force.

 3 What is anchoring?

-Anchoring will be recorded within the so-called "definition linkbase" of the preparer’s extension taxonomy (ESEF Reporting Manual, Guidance 3.3.2).
+Anchoring will be recorded within the "definition linkbase" of the preparer’s extension taxonomy (ESEF Reporting Manual, Guidance 3.3.2).
 The definition linkbase defines a number of relationships between the different elements in the taxonomy (e.g. the relationships defining dimensional structure).

 4 When to anchor